Integration: Ayahuasca is not a Magic Pill

 Amy now realizes that she shouldn’t have gone to the Amazon just to forget about everything.

 Instead, she understands she should have worked on her lack of self-confidence, on the debilitating inner critic inside her head, and on her tendencies to escape.
 She wishes there was someone at the retreat to help her set her intentions and process her ceremonies with her.
 Amy knows that if she goes back to the Amazon, she will have to do some deep introspective soul searching.
-She needs to understand her behavioural patterns and emotional responses to challenging situations if she wants to heal them.
+She needs to understand her behavioral patterns and emotional responses to challenging situations if she wants to heal them.
 She knows that this deeply personal work is perhaps the toughest work she will ever do, but now she feels ready for it.
 Ready to face her fears and release them.
 Ready to be vulnerable.
 Ready to uncover ancient childhood trauma that is the root of her problems.
 Ready to dive deep, heal, and to resurface with a renewed sense of hope and purpose.
 Ready to embrace herself and love herself unconditionally.
 Amy is now ready to step into her highest potential.